-1. Stretching & Foam Rolling
+1. Stretch & Foam Roll

 2. Low Impact Cardio

 Many people are scared to do cardio when their knees are bothering them.
-Not all cardio is scary!
-I have dozens of low impact cardio routines on the MFit YouTube channel and the MFit Membership.
-These workouts can be done at home without hurting your knees.
+But not all cardio is scary!
+I have dozens of low impact cardio routines on the MFit YouTube channel and in my home workout plans.
+These follow-along workouts can be done at home without hurting your knees.

 4. Slow & Steady